- Where can I download camp information sheets?

 Do you keep a wait list?

 Yes.
 Once a session sells out, the system will allow you to create an account and add your information to an online wait list.
-The nonrefundable wait list fee of $5 per camper, per session, is applied to your tuition total should you get into camp.

 How does the wait list work?